SwatiSTiwari/not-so-product/README.md

 ## Introduction

 Have you ever wondered what the world would be like if your favorite products had quirky, unconventional alternatives?
 Well, wonder no more!
 The Not-So-Product repository is a collection of alternative projects that reimagine popular products in unique and unexpected ways.
-This repository is a collaborative effort between me and my friends, and we can't wait to share our creative and not-so-serious take on various products.
+This repository will be a collaborative effort between me and my friends, and we can't wait to share our creative and not-so-serious take on various products.

 ## What to Expect